microsoft/live-share/docs/collab-vs.md

 ### Known co-editing participant limitations
 While Visual Studio Live Share's approach provides instant access and better security, there are currently some shortcomings participants will experience while co-editing.
 (Owners do not have these limitations.)

 We want to hear from you!
-See [this query](https://github.com/Microsoft/project-cascade/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Afeature-request%20label%3A%22area%3A%20co-edit%22%20sort%3Areactions-%2B1%20) to find a complete list of logged limitations for co-editing.
+See [this query](https://github.com/Microsoft/live-share/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Afeature-request%20label%3A%22area%3A%20co-edit%22%20sort%3Areactions-%2B1%20) to find a complete list of logged limitations for co-editing.
 Up-vote (👍) fixes for those you feel are critical or raise new issues if there is something you need missing from the list!

 To jump start the conversation, the following are some limitations of particular note for _participants_ (only):

-- Participants are currently limited to using "folder view" in the solution explorer ([Up-vote](https://github.com/Microsoft/project-cascade/issues/5))
+- Participants are currently limited to using "folder view" in the solution explorer ([Up-vote](https://github.com/Microsoft/live-share/issues/5))
-- Participants need to manually edit config files to view or change project dependencies (packages/references) ([Up-vote](https://github.com/Microsoft/project-cascade/issues/17))
+- Participants need to manually edit config files to view or change project dependencies (packages/references) ([Up-vote](https://github.com/Microsoft/live-share/issues/17))
-- Editing features in extensions that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/project-cascade/issues/9))
+- Editing features in extensions that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/live-share/issues/9))
-- Full intellisense, fixers, and other advanced editing features are only available to C#, ASP.NET languages/markup, HTML, CSS, JavaScript, and TypeScript. ([Vote on the languages/platforms you want!](https://github.com/Microsoft/project-cascade/issues/12))
+- Full intellisense, fixers, and other advanced editing features are only available to C#, ASP.NET languages/markup, HTML, CSS, JavaScript, and TypeScript. ([Vote on the languages/platforms you want!](https://github.com/Microsoft/live-share/issues/12))
-- The undo and redo stacks are currently combined across all participants ([Up-vote](https://github.com/Microsoft/project-cascade/issues/7))
+- The undo and redo stacks are currently combined across all participants ([Up-vote](https://github.com/Microsoft/live-share/issues/7))
-- Participants are not able to use the Task Runner Explorer or see its output ([Up-vote](https://github.com/Microsoft/project-cascade/issues/18))
+- Participants are not able to use the Task Runner Explorer or see its output ([Up-vote](https://github.com/Microsoft/live-share/issues/18))
-    - However, participants can use a shared terminal / command prompt to run CLI commands.
-See [shared terminals](#shared-terminals--command-prompts).

 ## Collaborative Debugging
 Visual Studio Live Share's collaborative debugging feature is a powerful and unique way to debug an issue.
 Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the owner's machine.